 Fast forward three decades.
 Now periods are optional and the thrill of ownership of our genitals is eclipsed by the anxiety of comparing them to the perfect digitally retouched porno pussy.
 Sigh.

 Labia are like faces.
 All have the same basic parts yet each is distinct.
 Labia are filled with sensitive nerve endings that deliver the most exquisite sensations when swollen and treated nicely.
 Beneath the skin of the labia lie the crura or legs of the clitoris (the hard round button tucked under the clitoral hood is but a fraction of the organ).
+Some have problems just by shaving, here you can find The best double edge razor blades for sensitive skin are list here for your commodity.
 Since the labia are rarely symmetrical, each responds a bit differently to touch, providing more and varied sensations as we climb towards orgasm.
 Many women use knowledge of these anatomical differences during masturbation.
 As we get closer to orgasm, we may pull on that slightly larger left labia to increase traction on the clitoral hood, for instance.
 The wise lover will pay attention to these details and explore his/her lover’s geography to learn the many available exciting pleasure paths.

 Labioplasty has nothing to do with pleasure.
 Zero, zip, nada, zilch.
 Trimming your pussy lips to be tiny, tight, and symmetrical is entirely about meeting some theoretical perception of what the ‘perfect’ woman’s labia is ‘supposed’ to look like.
 This month.
 Considering we can’t see our own vulva without a mirror and a flashlight, genital plastic surgery certainly isn’t about our own visual satisfaction.
 Is it solely in response to what we believe are the wishes of our male partners?
 But if you ask most men to describe the ugliest pussy they ever saw, they’ll quickly respond, “It was beautiful!”